Cape May City School District: Cape May High School

 The first Cape May High School, built in 1901, was designed by Seymour Davis and built for $35,000.
+This facility was shared with the white elementary school.
 In 1917 a new Cape May High School facility was built, with the 1901 building becoming an elementary school.
 Cape May High School educated students of all races.
 The former convention hall was used as a basketball arena, baccalaureate venue, an auditorium, and a graduation hall by Cape May High.
 Paul S. Ensminger, originally from Palmyra, Pennsylvania, served as principal of CMHS for a 24 year period.

 Cape May High closed effective December 22, 1960, and LCMRHS opened in 1961.
 Circa 1970 the first Cape May High School building was demolished, and an Acme Markets location was constructed on the site.
 The second Cape May High School building in 1961 became the city hall, and it also serves as the police station.

 Franklin Street School

 In the past Cape May elementary schools were segregated on the basis of race, with black elementary school students attending Franklin Street School.
+It opened in September 1928, and was the first public school earmarked for black children in Cape May.
+The school was built with a gymnasium inaccessible from the rest of the building which was used by the high school, integrated but made up of mostly white students.
+The Franklin Street students used it on rain days when their playground was not usable.

-It opened in September 1928 and was decommissioned after World War II.
-The Center for Community Arts, as of 2021, aims to renovate the building.
+Educational segregation ended in 1948, and therefore the school was decommissioned.
+The Center for Community Arts, as of 2021, aimed to renovate the building.
+In 2024, the Cape May City Library of the Cape May County Library moved from a previous location to the renovated Franklin Street School.